xcibe95x/LitElements/README.md

 ## What can i find in this repo?

-In this project, you will find all the Web Components i made from the tutorials on the docs with comments on them and the Web Component i made in the JavaScript repo ported in Lit, and other things while i learn Lit.
+In this project, you will find all the Web Components i made from the tutorials on the docs with comments on them and the Web Component i made in the JavaScript repo ported in Lit, as well as other custom components i'm going to make to learn.

 ## Getting Started